Semarang: Geography

 Semarang is located on the northern coast of Java.
-The city of Semarang is one of the important cities located on the north coast of Java and as the main hub connecting Jakarta and Surabaya, and cities in the southern interior of Java Surakarta and Yogyakarta.
+The city of Semarang is one of the most important cities located on the north coast of Java and is the main hub connecting Jakarta and Surabaya, and cities in the southern interior of Java Surakarta and Yogyakarta.
 Semarang City has a height ranging from 2 m below sea level up to 340 m above sea level with a slope of 0%–45%.
 Semarang City is a city that has a unique topographic condition in the form of a narrow lowland area and hilly areas extending from the west side to the east side of Semarang City.
 The city is located about 558 km east of Jakarta and 312 km west of Surabaya.

 Lowland areas in Semarang City are very narrow.
 The lowland area in western Semarang only has a width of 4 km from the coastline, while in the eastern Semarang, the low-lying area has a width of 11 km from the coastline.
 This lowland area is a flood plain from the large rivers that flow in Semarang City, such as Kali Garang (West Flood Canal), Pengkol River, and Bringin River.
 This low-lying area stretches on the northern side of Semarang and covers almost 40% of the total area of Semarang.
 This lowland area is known as the lower town (Semarang Ngisor), as well as the center of the city's economic activity.
 Under these conditions, the lower city area is often hit by annual flooding and its peak during the rainy season.
 In a number of regions, especially North Semarang, floods are sometimes also caused by overflowing sea tides (tidal floods).
 The hilly area in Semarang stretches on the south side.
 These hills are part of a series of northern Java mountain ranges that stretch from Banten to East Java.
 The hilly area in the city of Semarang is known as the upper city (Semarang Dhuwur).
 This hilly region is also the upstream area of the big rivers that flow in the city of Semarang.
 The upper city area is also near Mount Ungaran.

 Climate

-Semarang features a tropical rainforest climate that borders on a tropical monsoon climate (Am).
-The city features distinctly wetter and drier months, with June through August being the driest months.
+Semarang features a tropical monsoon climate (Köppen: Am).
+The city celebrates Christmas and New Year in summer (due to the location in Southern Hemisphere), however summer months (December to February) are the rainiest, coldest and wettest months.
+The city features distinctly wetter and drier months, with winter (June through August) being the driest months and hotter than summer.
+Spring and autumn are the transitions between wet and dry seasons and hotter than both summer and winter.
 However, the average monthly rainfall does not fall below 60 mm, hence the tropical rainforest categorization.
 Semarang on average sees approximately 2800 mm of rain annually.
 Average temperatures in the city are relatively consistent, hovering around 28 C. Diurnal temperature variation slightly increases in the dry season.